jgci2000/bachelor-project/README.md

 * Implement MPI version of my new FSS Ising-1/2 implementation
 * Run simulations to validate my implementation
 * Make a jupyter notebook for last point

+## Week 6:
+* Refurbish WL C++ implementation
+* Run WL and FSS L16_SS to compare
+* Continue developing REP and stat analysis scripts
+* Benchmark and validade computations in the cluster
+* Explore shuffle and skip effects trough 10 simulations of each (L16_SS R1E4)

 # TODO